-- 4. The names, addresses, email addresses (if known) and phone numbers of any expert witnesses whom the Party intends to call as a witness at the Hearing and a brief description of the content of their testimony. - E. If the Applicant disputes the effective date of the disability retirement, the Applicant will raise the effective date as an issue and will state Applicant's contention in the Pre-Hearing Statement. - F. If the Applicant fails to timely file a Pre Hearing Statement, the Clerk will file and serve on all Parties and the Hearing Officer an Order to Show Cause why the case should not be dismissed, and give the Applicant five (5) days to respond to the Hearing Officer.
+- 2. A list and redacted copies of any expert's reports, transcripts of depositions of any witnesses, and other documentary evidence on which the Party will rely, if not already in the Administrative Record.
+All documents will be Bates Stamped by the Applicant (or the Applicant's Attorney) in sequence with the initial Administrative Record.
+Duplicate documents will be rejected; - 3.
+The names, addresses, email addresses (if known) and telephone numbers of any non-expert witnesses whose testimony the Party intends to call as a witness at the Hearing and a brief description of the content of their testimony; and - 4.
+The names, addresses, email addresses (if known) and phone numbers of any expert witnesses whom the Party intends to call as a witness at the Hearing and a brief description of the content of their testimony. - E. If the Applicant disputes the effective date of the disability retirement, the Applicant will raise the effective date as an issue and will state Applicant's contention in the Pre-Hearing Statement. - F. If the Applicant fails to timely file a Pre-Hearing Statement, the Clerk will file and serve on all Parties and the Hearing Officer an Order to Show Cause why the case should not be dismissed and give the Applicant five (5) days to respond to the Hearing Officer.
 Other Parties are permitted, but not required to submit responses.
-Unless the Applicant shows good cause for the failure to timely file its Pre-Hearing Statement, the Hearing Officer will dismiss Hearing, and the matter will proceed as if no Request for Administrative Hearing had been filed in accordance with Section 5 of the Policy and the Application will be referred to the Board at its regular meeting immediately following the granting of the Clerk's Order to Show Cause. - F. If the Hearing Officer determines that the Applicant has shown good cause, the The Hearing Officer and allow the RespondentParties additional time to file itstheir Pre-Hearing Statement or may reschedule the Hearing within the time requirements of Rule 15.
+Unless the Applicant shows good cause for the failure to timely file its Pre-Hearing Statement, the Hearing Officer will dismiss Hearing, and the matter will proceed as if no Request for Administrative Hearing had been filed in accordance with Section 5 of the Policy and the Application will be referred to the Board at its regular meeting immediately following the granting of the Clerk's Order to Show Cause.

+If the Hearing Officer determines that the Applicant has shown good cause, the Hearing Officer may allow the Respondent additional time to file its Pre-Hearing Statement or may re-schedule the Hearing within the time requirements of Rule 15.
 The Applicant will be liable to OCERS for any actual costs incurred by OCERS as a result of the delay.
-14, if good cause is shown.

-Rule 109.
+Rule 10.
 Depositions and Subpoenas

-- A. Depositions: Witness depositions may be taken by either Party in the presence of a certified court reporter and will be taken under oath or affirmation.
+A. Depositions: Witness depositions may be taken by either Party in the presence of a certified court reporter and will be taken under oath or affirmation.
 The Party taking the deposition will pay all associated costs.
-If anyAny Party offers any portion of anyintroducing deposition testimony into evidence at the Hearing, that Party will provide a full copy of the full deposition transcript to each adverse Party and the Hearing Officer free of charge. - B. Subpoenas and Related Fees/Costs: - OCERS will issue a subpoena for the personal appearance of a witness at the Hearing or at a deposition, or for the production of documents (subpoena duces tecum), in conformance with California Government Code Section 31535, upon the request of any Party filed at least thirty (30) days before the Hearing Date.
-Any request for a subpoena submitted less than thirty (30) days of the Hearing Date will not be honored and it will be the responsibility of the Party to subpoena their witness. - 2.
-Each subpoena request must state the witness's full name, email address (if known), phone number and the complete address of the witness's place of employment, service address, or residence.
-OCERS will issue the subpoena; however, the The requesting Party will be responsible for serving the subpoena, scheduling the witness, and paypaying all associated witness fees and costs of service and production. -The Party requesting oral testimony of an expert witness (including an OCERS Panel Physician) will in all cases be responsible for any expert witness fees.
-If an employer witness is being subpoenaed, it is the responsibility of the subpoenaing party to coordinate service with that employer.
+If any Party offers any portion of any deposition testimony into evidence at the Hearing, that Party will provide a full copy of the deposition transcript to each adverse Party and the Hearing Officer free of charge.

+B. Subpoenas and Related Fees/Costs:

+OCERS will issue a subpoena for the personal appearance of a witness at the Hearing or at a deposition, or for the production of documents (subpoena duces tecum), in conformance with California Government Code Section 31535, upon the request of any Party filed at least thirty (30) days before the Hearing Date.
+Any request for a subpoena submitted less than thirty (30) days of the Hearing Date will not be honored and it will be the responsibility of the Party to subpoena their witness.
-Formatted: Outline numbered + Level: 1 + Numbering Style: A, B, C, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

-Administrative Review and Hearing Policy Adopted February 19, 2002 Last Revised